 Yuki Tsunoda height and weight

 F1 rookie Yuki Tsunoda is primarily known for two things: driving very fast, and being rather on the short side.
-In fact, many fans, as well as the man himself, have made jokes at the driver's expense regarding his stature.
+In fact, some fans, as well as the man himself, have made jokes at the driver's expense regarding his stature.

-It's no secret that Tsunoda is one of the shortest drivers to ever race in the championship, but he also very light.
-This can come with many advantages and disadvantages, as we will go on to discuss, but the weight is particularly interesting when put in some context.
+It's no secret that Tsunoda is one of the shortest drivers to ever race in the championship, but he is also very light.
+This can come with many advantages and disadvantages, but the weight is particularly interesting when put in some context.

-Yuki Tsunoda is 1.59m (5ft 3 in) and he weighs 61 kilograms.
+Yuki Tsunoda is 1.59m (5ft 3 in) and he weighs 54kg.

 Why could Yuki's height be a problem?